Your October Horoscope Is Here — You'll Need To Remember To Breathe

 But before getting to that, Venus shifts out of Leo and into Virgo on the 8th, Pluto ends its retrograde in Capricorn on the 10th, and Mars enters Scorpio on the 12th.
 These astrological transits light up your career sector, your money sector, and your spirituality sector, respectively.
 You may feel like you want to completely overhaul these aspects of your life, but it’s best to pace yourself.

-The fact that these major cosmic changes are occurring in the first half of the month means you’re being asked to get organised in those areas of your life in order to make room for the refreshing waves of change getting ready to stimulate your consciousness once the Libra Solar Eclipse New Moon strikes on the 14th October.
+The fact that these major cosmic changes are occurring in the first half of the month means you’re being asked to get organised in those areas of your life in order to make room for the refreshing waves of change getting ready to stimulate your consciousness once the Libra Solar Eclipse New Moon strikes on October 14.
 Make it your mission to lighten your load, spiritually and energetically this month, Sag.
 A new chapter awaits.

 Capricorn Sun & Rising: